Educational Approach

 Secular, Inclusive, Open To All

-We teach about Buddhist history, philosophy, psychology, and contemplative methods from a secular perspective.
-No religious beliefs, vows, or affiliations are required.
-Students investigate questions through systematic inquiry, not faith.
-Anyone can join regardless of background.
-All courses are free to access, donations are voluntary, and students may choose whichever aspects of comprehensive education they wish to pursue at their own pace.
+We teach about Buddhist meditation theory—its history, philosophy, psychology, and contemplative methods— from a secular perspective, unlike Buddhist organizations which require or involve religious beliefs, vows, and devotion, or community affiliations.
+At Tarpa, students investigate questions through systematic inquiry, not faith.
+Anyone can enroll in the educational program regardless of background.
+The course curriculum and cabin-laboratories are free to access, donations are voluntary, and students may choose whichever aspects of comprehensive education they wish to pursue at their own pace.

 Ready to begin?
 Explore our curriculum and discover how comprehensive contemplative education can transform your understanding of mind, self, and what it means to live well.